nicole-numfocus/pandas-czi/proposal.md

 ## Performance Monitoring

-Pandas uses airspeed velocity[^asv] to monitor for performance regressions. airspeed velocity itself is a fabulous tool, but requires some additional work to be integrated into an open source project's workflow.
+Pandas uses airspeed velocity[^asv] to monitor for performance regressions.
+Airspeed velocity is a fabulous tool but requires additional work to be integrated into an open source project's workflow.

 The asv-runner[^asv-runner] GitHub organization, currently made up of Pandas maintainers, provides tools built on top of airspeed velocity.
 We have a